jorgegarciadev/ImgurDownloader/README.md

 ###ENGLISH

-ImgurDownloader is a Python script for downloading albums from imgur.com
+ImgurDownloader is a Python script for downloading albums from Imgur.

 Usage:

 ~$ ./ImgurDownloader.py [album URL] [destination folder]

 Example: